dan-unitbv/transposition-cipher/README.md

-Based on a given key, a message is encrypted using a transposition cipher.
+Encrypting a message using a transposition cipher, based on a given key.